BovReg/atacseq-workshop-limoges/docs/setup.rst

     Password: provided by the organization

-3. When you access the AWS Cloud main page you will find your environment listed in the home page, just click on the <strong>Open IDE</strong> button and your environment will be launched.
+3. When you access the AWS Cloud main page you will find your environment listed in the home page, just click on the **Open IDE** button and your environment will be launched.

 Training materials download and environment setup
 =================================================